emuvi/fito/README.md

-# Fito
+# Fitx

-Fito is a command program of a toolbox with a series of file system utilities.
+Fitx is a library and a command program that features a toolbox with a series of file system functionalities.